 Persons at any HutchCC location who desire to voluntarily and confidentially report a crime to the College-including Campus Security-may do so through HutchCC's online reporting portal, called TIPS.
 The TIPS portal, which provides for an anonymous reporting option, is intended for nonemergency reporting situations.
-It may be accessed via the TIPS button or icon, located in the footer of the Compliance webpage.
+It may be accessed via the TIPS button or icon, located in the footer of the College's public homepage, on the "Campus Safety & Compliance" webpage.